kostr2010/par-prog-7-sem/task-6/README.md

 # HOW TO RUN

-run `run.sh N M A`, where N - number of threads, M - number, up to which to perform sieving, A - algorithm of sieving (0 - Eratosthenes, 1 - Atkin)
+run `execute.sh N M A`, where N - number of threads, M - number, up to which to perform sieving, A - algorithm of sieving (0 - Eratosthenes, 1 - Atkin)